esmeurena/Oasis/00Readme/API-docs-AirBnB.md

 * Require Authentication: false
 * Request
-  * Method: Get?
+  * Method: Get
-  * Route path: "/user"?
+  * Route path: "/user'
   * Body: none

 * Successful Response when there is a logged in user